akashhnag/knockri-assesment/README.md

 2) I wish I could test cases and assertions.
 3) The project is not the best structured, it could have been more modularized.
 4) I was confused about saving the comments to "api.json" file.
-So, the "save" button downloads a file called "api.json" with every details asked for.
+So, the "save" button downloads a file called "api.json" with every details asked for.(Problem resolved)

 Some additional features: